 Ideal for rapid urban cycling and fitness training the Merida Speeder 200 combines road bike speed and efficiency with a flat handlebar for easier handling when cycling in traffic.
 The flat handlebars also give you a more upright riding position for improved visibility on busy roads.

 The high-quality alloy frame is triple butted and hydroformed to reduce weight while keeping things stiff for efficient pedalling and responsive handling.
-Internal cable routing keeps the lines nice and clean while rack and mudguard mounts add versatility.
+A full carbon fork is a nice touch that helps to keep the ride nice and smooth.

 Wide 32mm tyres offer extra cushioning on rough road surfaces, the grooved tread pattern is good for wet weather riding while the dual compound rubber combines rapid rolling characteristics with extra cornering grip.
 Tektro hydraulic disc brakes offer powerful all-weather stopping control while the Shimano Sora 2x9 speed drivetrain gives you slick shifting with a good spread of gears for rapid cycling on the city streets.